 Simple English definitions for legal terms

-Read a random definition: penal bond
+Read a random definition: secondary assumption of risk

 A writ of association was a legal document used in English law.
 It directed certain people, usually the clerk of assize and other officers, to work together with the justices and serjeants to make sure there were enough commissioners for the assizes.